AndreeaYna/soa_project/README.md

 - Micro-frontend structure (separate UI modules for users and admins)

 Infrastructure
-- Nginx (API Gateway & load balancing)
+- Nginx (Reverse Proxy, static content delivery, request forwarding)
+- Node.js API Gateway (JWT validation and routing)

-8. Security
+## 8. Security

 - All protected endpoints require a valid JWT token
 - Role-based access control is applied (admin vs. user)
 - Sensitive operations (e.g., order deletion) are restricted to administrators

-9. Running the Project
+## 9. Running the Project

 Each microservice runs independently and can be started separately.